 Some charge that providing ultrasound images equates to emotional blackmail for a woman who has already made an agonizing decision, but a recent study published in the European Journal of Contraception and Reproductive Health Care would suggest otherwise.
 In an article entitled, “Women’s perceptions about seeing the ultrasound picture before an abortion,” the authors report that women presenting for medical and surgical abortions at two urban clinics were asked if they wished to view an ultrasound image.
 Of 350 participants, 72.6 percent chose to view the ultrasound and, of those, 86.3 percent found it a positive experience.

 Abortion proponents could adopt this standard of practice voluntarily, of course, but they won’t.
 Abortion clinics are for-profit ventures, and notoriously under-regulated—animal hospitals and beauty salons are better regulated than some abortion clinics.
 They will always oppose laws that strengthen a woman’s right to know because when women are empowered, they tend to choose life for their children.
 That’s good medicine, but bad for business.

 Cathy Ruse is senior fellow for legal studies at the Family Research Council.
-This article originally appeared in the St. Petersburg Times on May 24, 2010 and can be viewed online.
+This article originally appeared in the St. Petersburg Times on May 24, 2010.